andbararm/SonarQubeCloud_Test/README.md

 10.b) sonar.organization=...
 This is your SonarQube organization name, also found in SonarCloud

-10.c) sonar.sources=Project/
+10.c) SonarQube scans by default all files in the folder, so also downloaded vcpkg artefacts and pack files.
+With this, the scan is limited to the Project folder, where for this project the source code is found.

-SonarQube scans by default all files in the folder, so also downloaded vcpkg artefacts and pack files.
-With this the scan is limited to the Project folder, where for this project the souce code is found.
+sonar.sources=Project/

 10.d) sonar.qualitygate.wait=true

-Normally the SonarQube scanner will not make the GitHub action fail, if the Quality Gate requirements are not met.
+Normally, the SonarQube scanner will not make the GitHub action fail if the Quality Gate requirements are not met.
 With this setting, it can be made fail.

 10.e) sonar.cfamily.gcov.reportsPath=coverage/